-In this article, I will share you some tips for choosing the right lens and explain which lens is good for which type of photography.
+This article will share some tips for choosing the right lens and explain which lens is suitable for which type of photography.
 Taking a photo is easy.
 On the other hand, knowing how to take beautiful photos is a whole different story.

-With a lens, capturing quality images becomes more obvious.
-However, there are so many models on the market that it can sometimes be difficult to know which one is suitable for a particular outlet.
+With a lens, capturing quality images becomes more evident.
+However, there are so many models on the market that it can sometimes be challenging to know which one is suitable for a particular outlet.
 They are differentiated by their type, brand, options, and name.
-In view of this multiplicity, it is not easy to know which model to buy to take a particular photo (landscape, portrait, wildlife, etc.).
+Because of this diversity, it is not easy to know which model to buy to take a particular photo (landscape, portrait, wildlife, etc.).
 And trying everything is not for everyone.

-Tip 1: Define Your Needs
+1: Define Your Needs

 The first key element in buying a lens is to define what to do with it.
-This is essential because it will make it easier to focus research.
+It is essential because it will make it easier to focus research.

-Tip 2: Adapt Type of Lenses and Type of Photos
+2: Adapt Type of Lenses and Type of Photos

 Considering its focal length, a standard lens will not photograph a subject the same way as a macro model.
-Each type of lens has its own specialties when it comes to shooting:
+Each type of lens has its specialties when it comes to shooting:

-The standard for medium shots (portraits, group photos, family photos, documentary with real effect, street photo): a 50 mm lens is said to be standard.
+The standard for medium shots (portraits, group photos, family photos, documentary with natural effect, street photo): a 50 mm lens is said to be standard.
 It is suitable for capturing subjects from a medium distance.
 The size of the plug matches that of the frame.

 The macro for macro photography: macro lenses are especially suitable for professionals.
 They are used to capture tiny subjects such as flowers or insects with sharpness and detail.

-The tilt-shift lens: shift lenses are suitable for architectural photos while tilt-shift lenses are used for food and advertising photography.
+The tilt-shift lens: shift lenses are suitable for architectural photos, while tilt-shift lenses are used for food and advertising photography.

-Tip 3: Find the Real Focal Length of the Lens with the Crop Factor
+3: Find the Real Focal Length of the Lens with the Crop Factor

-In general, the focal length of the lens must be multiplied by 1.5 (variable depending on the brand) to obtain the real index.
+In general, the lens’s focal length must be multiplied by 1.5 (variable depending on the brand) to obtain the absolute index.
 For example, the actual focal length of an 18mm wide-angle lens mounted on an APS-C sensor housing will be 27mm (18 x 1.5).

-Tip 4: Choose Maximum Opening for a Low Light Frame
+4: Choose Maximum Opening for a Low Light Frame

-Tip 5: Fixed Focal Length or Zoom Lens, The Choice of Quality and Versatility
+5: Fixed Focal Length or Zoom Lens, The Choice of Quality and Versatility

 If you are looking for a lens, know that a fixed lens has a single focal length while a zoom has a focal range.
-The first is favored by the quality of its holds: more constant, sharper and more sharp.
+The quality of its holds favor the first: more constant, sharper, and sharper.
 It is generally brighter and has a large maximum aperture.

 You may also like to read: Sunset Photography Tips: How to Photograph a Sunset Like A Pro?